MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 219 - Chapter 9 - The Mystery Of Fogbound Lake - Everyone agrees to keep Fogbound Lake a secret.md

 `Chatot`: "Everyone, we're going back to the guild!"

-`Chatot Normal` ◀▼▶

-`Chatot`: "Everyone: HOORAY!"
+`💬`: "Everyone: HOORAY!"

 * * *

-`Chatot Normal`

-`Chatot`: "And so..."
+`💬`: "And so..."

-`Chatot Normal`

-`Chatot`: "The guild's long and challenging expedition finally came to an end..."
+`💬`: "The guild's long and challenging expedition finally came to an end..."

-`Chatot Normal`

-`Chatot`: "Wigglytuff and the members safely returned to the guild..."
+`💬`: "Wigglytuff and the members safely returned to the guild..."

-`Chatot Normal`

-`Chatot`: "For `Hero Name` and the apprentices..."
+`💬`: "For `Hero Name` and the apprentices..."

-`Chatot Normal`

-`Chatot`: "Going to the guild meant taking up the standard training schedule..."
+`💬`: "Going to the guild meant taking up the standard training schedule..."

-`Chatot Normal`

-`Chatot`: "It was life as usual back at the guild!"
+`💬`: "It was life as usual back at the guild!"

 >The clouds lifted from Fogbound Lake and its surrounding areas!